 The roads in the West Fjords can be a bit scary, so taking the ferry there and/or back is not only convenient but a nice, relaxing way to catch a sunset on the water!
 In the summer, you can even plan to do a quick stop at Flatey Island for a really remote experience.

-Although I preferred the Myvatn Baths, this spot does make for a relaxing day of sipping wine and lounging.
+Although I preferred the Myvatn Baths, the Blue Lagoon does make for a relaxing day of sipping wine and lounging.
 And the Lava restaurant is superb (get the cheese plate)!
+See our comparison of the two baths here.

 This was a quick stop but an interesting find.
 It is where the North American and Eurasian plates meet!